amandazhuyilan/Breakfast-Burrito/README.md

   3. No Preemption: One process cannot force another process to remove their access to the resource.
   4. Circular Wait: Two or more processes form a circular chain where each process is waiting on another resource in the                           chain.
 Deadlock prevention: Locks ranking.

-<a name="Polymorphism"></a>
-#### Polymorphism
-The ability of one method to have different behaviours depending on the type of object it is being called on or the type of object being passed as the parameter.

-Example: the ```add``` function would result in different behaviour depending on the type of input(int/float/double and string)

 <a name="Memory_Layout"></a>
 #### Memory Layout Diagram